Simo067m/comsocsci2024/docs/project_assignments.md

 Your project assignment will be assessed based on the following.
 The evaluation is based on the assessment of Part A and Part B.

 - **Overall project quality**
-	- *Motivation is clear.* The project's purpose and significance are well explained in the notebook and appropriate.
+	- *Motivation is clear.* The project's purpose and significance are well explained and sound.
 	- *Dataset is appropriate.* The chosen dataset(s) are relevant to the project's objectives.

 - **Explainer notebook**
-	- *Data collection and pre-processing.* Choices made during data collection and pre-processing are well presented and sound.
+	- *Data collection and pre-processing.* Choices made during data collection and pre-processing are clearly presented and sound.
 	- *Discussion.* The notebook presents sound reflections on the findings.
 	- *Formatting.* The notebook is well-organized and formatted for readability.

 - **Use of network science**
 	- *Appropriate strategies.* Techniques and methods used are suitable for the project's goals.
-	- *Comprehensiveness.* The analysis covers all necessary aspects of the network analysis, providing depth or breadth.
+	- *Comprehensiveness.* The analysis covers all necessary aspects of the network analysis.
-	- *Correctness.* Analyses are performed appropriately.
-Conclusions drawn from the data are valid and supported by the analysis.
+	- *Correctness.* Conclusions drawn from the data are valid and supported by the network analysis.

 - **Use of text analysis tools**
-	- *Appropriate strategies.* Employed methods are effectively chosen to meet the project objectives.
+	- *Appropriate strategies.* Methods are effectively chosen to meet the project objectives.
 	- *Comprehensiveness.* The project explores all the necessary aspects of the textual component.
-	- *Correctness.* Analyses are performed appropriately.
-Conclusions drawn from the data are valid and supported by the analysis.
+	- *Correctness.* Conclusions drawn from the data are valid and supported by the text analysis.

 - **Website Formatting**
     - *Curated visualizations*.
 Figures are designed according to fundamental principles of visualization to ensure high quality.
 Figures enhance the project's narrative and provide clear insights.
 	- *Clear explanations.* The website clearly and concisely articulates the project's motivation, data background, findings and discussions.
-    - *Usability*: The website is user-friendly, with a logical structure that facilitates understanding of the project story.
+    - *Usability*: The website is user-friendly, with a logical structure that facilitates understanding of the analysis.

 - **Additional Criteria**
-    - *Innovation, Creativity and Challenge*: Projects demonstrate originality and/or a challenging aspect in one or more of the following aspects: idea formulation, data collection, network analysis, text analysis, presentation.
+    - *Innovation, Creativity and Challenge*: Projects demonstrate originality and/or present challenges in relation to one or several of the following aspects: idea formulation, data collection, network analysis, text analysis, presentation.
-    - *Ethical Considerations*: Address ethical aspects related to data use, biases, and privacy.
-Projects include a section discussing these considerations and the measures taken to address them.
+    - *Ethical Considerations*: Projects discusses and/or addresses appropriately ethical aspects related to data use, biases, and privacy.

 **Scoring:** Scores are assigned for each criterion on a scale from 0 (insufficient), 1 (sufficient), 2 (good) to 3 (excellent), with the possibility of half-point increments (e.g., 0.5, 1.5, 2.5).
 The overall evaluation is the average of these scores.